-Next Class: The fall class will run on twelve Thursdays from from 9:00 am - 4:00 pm on September 12 - December 5 at the Lee Congregational Church in Lee, NH.
-If you are interested in applying applications will be available soon and will be accepted on a rolling basis until the class is full.
+Next Class: The fall class will run on twelve Thursdays from from 9:00 am - 4:00 pm on September 3-November 19.
+If you are interested in applying applications will be available in the summer and will be accepted on a rolling basis until the class is full.
 If this location and schedule are not convenient but you would like to know about future trainings, submit your contact information and preferences by completing this survey.

 The Extension Master Gardener program trains volunteers to assist residents throughout New Hampshire with home, yard and garden questions.
 Master Gardeners may work at the UNH Cooperative Extension Infoline in Goffstown, answering questions by phone or online.
 A wide range of resources and support staff are available through the Infoline.
 Master Gardeners also provide education and assist with projects in their communities, including establishing school, community and other educational gardens.
 Master Gardeners may also participate in the Speakers Bureau and deliver presentations for community groups and organizations covering a variety of topics, such as seed-starting, composting and pest management in the garden.